 If you're overseeing a litter of darling newborn puppies, it's easy to feel a little stressed out.
 Even if you have lots of experience taking care of adult dogs, puppies are a whole new ballgame, so understanding a few facts about newborn puppies can help you navigate their care.
 Because puppies are born altricial animals — unable to care for themselves — they require a lot of care and diligent attention.

 Newborn puppies have zero need for solid foods during their first few weeks post-birth.
 If their mama dog is healthy and nursing properly, they have all that they need to grow and develop into strong and thriving doggies.
 If mom for whatever reason isn't in the picture or isn't capable of nursing, commercial puppy formula generally works well.
 Young pups don't need to start eating any solid foods until they are old enough to begin weaning, which usually is around 3 weeks old.

 As altricial creatures, newborn puppies simultaneously can't see or hear.
 Their eyes and ear canals are both closed tightly and don't start to open until several days after birth.
 For the ears, this process typically occurs when the little ones are 5 to 8 days in age.
 For the eyes, this usually happens when they're 8 to 14 days old.
 Newborn puppies always begin with pure deep blue peepers, although in most cases, this changes as they develop.

 Typical birth weights for puppies differ according to breed.
 A German shepherd pup probably won't weigh the same at birth as a Chihuahua newborn, for example.
 However, rapid weight gain and development is the healthy norm for neonate pups.
-If a little guy is increasing his body weight by anywhere between 10 and 15 percent each day, then he's on the right track.
+If a little guy is increasing his body weight at a rate of about 10 to 15 percent each day, then he's on the right track.